Witnesses of prehistory

 Text and pictures by Ludger Bach

-In the marl and limestone layers that are exposed in the Beckum quarries, remains of primeval life from the Cretaceous sea have also been preserved in some layers.
-Partially preserved fossils can be found with diligence and a little luck, especially in the upper Beckum strata and in the prehelmet strata that are still exposed in some places.
-Compared to other sites in Germany, these finds are a certain rarity.
-Above all, the optically unspectacular, straight-growing ammonites called Baculites vertebralis, which are sometimes confused with belemnites, come to light.
-These thunderbolts (rostrums of former octopuses) are so weather-resistant due to their hardness (calcite) that they can also be picked up on marly fields.
+In the marl and limestone layers exposed in the Beckum quarries, remains of prehistoric marine life from the Cretaceous period have also been preserved in some layers.
+Particularly in the upper layers of the Beckum quarry and in some places in the pre-Helm layers, partially preserved fossils can be found with diligence and a little luck.
+These finds represent a certain rarity compared to other sites in Germany.
+Above all, the visually unspectacular, straight-growing ammonites called Baculites vertebralis, which are sometimes mistaken for belemnites, come to light.
+These thunderbolts (rostrums of former squid) are so weather-resistant due to their hardness (calcite) that they can also be picked up from marly fields.

-However, the spiral-shaped ammonite shells deserve special attention.
-They can appear in the area of the local quarries up to a size of 70 centimetres and then require considerable salvage efforts.
-However, a wide variety of species with diameters averaging 10 centimetres predominate.
+However, special attention should be paid to the spiral-shaped shells of the ammonites, which can come to light in the area of the local quarries up to a size of 70 cm and then entail a considerable salvage effort.
+However, a wide variety of species with an average diameter of 10 cm predominate.

 The finds from the native stone caves, however, illustrate a far more diverse life in the once subtropical sea.
 In addition to extremely rare fish finds, various mussels, snails, nautilids, sponges, sea urchins and filigree brittle stars came to light.
 Another unusual find is the cone of a conifer, as we are dealing with marine sediments here.
 This part of a land plant was probably washed into this area with submarine mud flows from the southern coastal strip.

-These finds also show how exciting excursions to the quarries around Beckum can be, which are also offered by the working group of the local history society thanks to the help of the local cement industry.
+These finds also show how exciting excursions to the quarries around Beckum can be, which are also offered by the working group of the local history and heritage association thanks to the help of the local cement industry.

-(By clicking on the link you will leave the pages of the city of Beckum)
+(Note: By clicking on the links you leave the pages of the city of Beckum)